Are you looking for a contractor?

 In the wall

 The stair stringer allows for this so-called zero-gravity look.
 The stringer is actually the structure onto which every step and riser will be secured.
-When it comes to suspended stairs, the stringer can be:
+When it comes to suspended staircases, the stringer can be:

 Central (beneath the staircase)